-Opposition to the world offered from within-and in its own terms-by supposedly revolutionary organisations, can only be spurious.
+Opposition to the world offered from within--and in its own terms--by supposedly revolutionary organizations, can only be spurious.
 Such opposition, depending on the worst mystifications and calling on more or less reified ideologies, helps consolidate the social order.
 Trade unions and political parties created by the working class as tools of its emancipation are now no more than the "checks and balances" of the system.
-Their leaders have made these organisations their private property; their stepping stone to a role within the ruling class.
-The party programme or the trade union statute may contain vestiges of revolutionary phraseology, but their practice is everywhere reformist-and doubly so now that official capitalist ideology mouths the same reformist slogans.
-Where the parties have seized power-in countries more backward than Russia in 1917the Stalinist model of counter-revolutionary totalitarianism has been faithfully reproduced. !
-Elsewhere, they have become a static complement to the selfregulation of managerial capitalism.
-The official organisations have become the best guarantee of repression-without this "opposition" the humanistdemocratic facade of the system would collapse and its essential violence would be laid bare.
-In the struggle with the militant proletariat, these organisations are the unfailing defenders of the bureaucratic counter-revolution, and the docile creatures of its foreign policy.
+Their leaders have made these organizations their private property; their stepping stone to a role within the ruling class.
+The party program or the trade union statute may contain vestiges of revolutionary phraseology, but their practice is everywhere reformist--and doubly so now that official capitalist ideology mouths the same reformist slogans.
+Where the unions have seized power--in countries more backward than Russia in 1917--the Stalinist model of counterrevolutionary totalitarianism has been faithfully reproduced.1 Elsewhere, they have become a static complement to the self-regulation of managerial capitalism.2 The official organizations have become the best guarantee of repression--without this "opposition" the humanist-democratic facade of the system would collapse and its essential violence would be laid bare.

+In the struggle with the militant proletariat, these organizations are the unfailing defenders of the bureaucratic counter-revolution, and the docile creatures of its foreign policy.
 They are the bearers of the most blatant falsehood in a world of lies, working diligently for the perennial and universal dictatorship of the State and the Economy.
-As the situationists put it, "a universally dominant social system, tending toward totalitarian self-regulation, is apparently being resisted-but only apparently-by false forms of opposition which remain trapped on the battlefield ordained by the system itself.
+As the situationists put it, "a universally dominant social system, tending toward totalitarian self-regulation. is apparently being resisted -- but only apparently -by false forms of opposition which remain trapped on the battlefield ordained by the system itself.
 Such illusory resistance can only serve to reinforce what it pretends to attack.
-Bureaucratic pseudosocialism is only the most grandiose of these guises of the old world of hierarchy and alienated labour".
+Bureaucratic pseudo-socialism is only the most grandiose of these guises of the old world of hierarchy and alienated labor."